Zowe-Java-SDK/ZosShell/README.md

 ## Requirements

     Java 11 to execute and build the target jar file.
-    z/OSMF installed on your backend mainframe instance.
+    z/OSMF installed on your backend z/OS instance.

 ## Build And Execute